ExoMars Trace Gas Orbiter and Schiaparelli Mission (2016)

 Trace Gas Orbiter - Searching for signature gases in the Martian atmosphere

-The Trace Gas Orbiter (TGO) spacecraft is designed by ESA, while Roscosmos provides the launch vehicle, a Proton rocket.
+The Trace Gas Orbiter (TGO) spacecraft was designed by ESA, while Roscosmos provided the launch vehicle, a Proton rocket.
 A scientific payload with instruments from Russia and Europe is accommodated on the TGO to achieve its scientific objectives.
-The TGO will perform detailed, remote observations of the Martian atmosphere, searching for evidence of gases of possible biological importance, such as methane and its degradation products.
-The instruments on the orbiter will carry out a variety of measurements to investigate the location and nature of sources that produce these gases.
-The scientific mission is expected to begin in March 2018 and will run for almost two years.
-During November 2016 and March 2017, there were 2 opportunities to perform some science measurements, primarily for the purposes of calibrating the science instruments.
-The Trace Gas Orbiter will also be used to relay data for the 2020 rover mission of the ExoMars programme until the end of 2022.
+The TGO is performing detailed, remote observations of the Martian atmosphere, searching for evidence of gases of possible biological importance, such as methane and its degradation products.
+The instruments on the orbiter are carrying out a variety of measurements to investigate the location and nature of sources that produce these gases.
+The nominal scientific mission started in April 2018 and will run for almost two years.
+During November 2016 and March 2017, there were two opportunities to perform some science measurements, primarily for the purposes of calibrating the science instruments.
+The Trace Gas Orbiter will also be used to relay data for the 2022 rover mission of the ExoMars programme.

 |ExoMars Trace Gas Orbiter and Schiaparelli during vibration testing.
 Credit: ESA–S. Corvaja, 2015||ExoMars 2016: Trace Gas Orbiter and Schiaparelli.
 Credit: ESA/ATG medialab|

 Schiaparelli: an entry, descent and landing demonstrator module